intelligent-username/Tachion/data/README.md

 Each dataset is saved in CSV format for easy access during training and evaluation.
 This data won't be pushed to GitHub right now, but can be easily fetched using the `collector` scripts.
 Note that you will need to get your own API keys for this.
 Simply place them in an `.env` file in the main directory of the project.

-## Features
+## Feature Engineering

-Since we will train multiple different models, each model will expect a (slightly) different set of features.
+We'll be training multiple different models, each to predict a different target.
+As a result, each asset type will expect a (slightly) different set of features.

 Equities and FOREX have time gaps (markets close at 4pm ET on weekdays and at 22:00 UTC Friday respectively, as well as holidays, etc.), so they require extra engineered features (day of the week, time since last  open, and so on) for the model to understand time context.